jlfaelman/paychat-assessment/README.md

 ## Requirments
 - Composer 2.5.8
 - PHP 7.4+
+- Xampp 3.3.0

 ## To Run

 - Download the copy of the software
-- Type in the terminal 'php spark serve' and Enter.
+- Put in htdocs directory.